SimeonRumy/constraints/README.md

 ## License

-This project is shiped under the MIT lices
+This project is shipped under the MIT license